ballerina-attic/websocket-integration/README.md

 [WebSocket](https://tools.ietf.org/html/rfc6455) is a computer communications protocol that allows you to open an interactive communication session between the user's browser and a server.
 With WebSockets, you can send messages to a server and receive responses based on events without having to query the server for a response.
 Ballerina language has build-in support for creating services with WebSockets.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build a chat application using WebSockets.
 We will develop the chat application server completely using Ballerina language.
 The Ballerina WebSocket Chat application will have four resorces to handel WebSocket connections.
-Refer to the following diagram to understand how we are going to implement the chat application.
+Refer to the following diagram to understand the implementation of the chat application.

 &nbsp;
 ![WebSocket Scenario](images/websokcet_scenario.png)